JeremyLikness/azure-fn-file-process-hol/README.md

 ## 1. Create an Azure Functions project

-This exercise will introduce you to Azure Functions and the ability to emulate storage and debug locally.
-The Azure Functions host makes it possible to run a fully function version of the functions host on your development machine.
+This exercise introduces you to Azure Functions along with the ability to emulate storage and debug functions locally.
+The Azure Functions host makes it possible to run a full version of the functions host on your development machine.

 ### Prerequisites